-SB 434 (Romero) - In-Home Supportive Service program: provider wages and benefits Placed on the Assembly Inactive File
+SB 434 (Romero) - In-Home Supportive Service program: provider wages and benefits Died; held in Senate Rules Committee

-- 1. Increases the cap on state participation in wage and benefits for in-home supportive services (IHSS) workers from \$12.10 to \$13.35 per hour, with \$0.25 dedicated to increasing funding for health care coverage. - 2.
-Allows future increases to \$14.35 and \$15.35 per hour in succeeding years when revenue is projected by the Department of Finance in its May Revision to increase by 5% over the prior year.
+- 1. Increased the cap on state participation in wage and benefits for in-home supportive services (IHSS) workers from \$12.10 to \$13.35 per hour, with \$0.25 dedicated to increasing funding for health care coverage. - 2.
+Allowed future increases to \$14.35 and \$15.35 per hour in succeeding years when revenue is projected by the Department of Finance in its May Revision to increase by 5% over the prior year.